Euthal: Historic population

 The historical population is given in the following table:

 As of 2016, a large new housing project is being built next to the Eubach river which adds 50 residences in 10 buildings thus likely increasing the population by at least 150 people.

 Employment

 A major employer in Euthal is Silac AG which produces a variety of plastic products.
 Their industrial precursor was the bindery Verlagsanstalt Benziger, who had brought from 1865 to mid-20th century some work in this area.
 Further employment is mostly agricultural or in smaller companies.

 Transport

 Einsiedeln railway station is a terminal station of the Zürich S-Bahn on the lines S13 and S40, provided by the Südostbahn.

 Tourism

 The Einwohnerverein Euthal is the primary tourism organisation that provides information about the village.

 The Verkehrsverein Euthal maintains the local walking and snow show routes.

 The nearby reservoir, Sihlsee, is used in summer for swimming, surfing and sailing, and in the winter for ice-skating.

 In May of each year the Music Club Euthal (Musikverein Euthal)] organises the MaiFascht.

-The local camping is Camping Euthal which is situated directly at the Sihlsee.

-Restaurants

-Euthal has three restaurants.
-The Restaurant Bürgi's Burehof has 17 Gault Millau points.

-The Bäsä Beizli ("Broom Pub") is another well known local eating establishment.